 Stepparent Adoptions in Arizona

 Stepparent adoptions happen when one biological parent retains parental rights while the relationship with the other biological parent is severed, which results in the loss of all rights or responsibilities for the child.
-In effect, the stepparent who is adopting the child then assumes the role as the new parent and acquires the rights and responsibilities.
+In effect, the stepparent who is adopting the child then assumes the role of the new parent and acquires the rights and responsibilities.
 A stepparent adoption is permanent and cannot be nullified or terminated, even if the parents choose to divorce or go through a legal separation.

 About Stepparent Adoptions in Arizona

 Arizona law recognizes spouses and domestic partners in stepparent adoptions.
-In these cases, birth parent still remains as the child’s legal parent, typically making the process easier.
+In these cases, the birth parent still remains as the child’s legal parent, typically making the process easier.
 However, it is important to remember that any adoption is still a legal process and therefore must be handled with care to ensure it is done efficiently and effectively.
 You can also avoid future issues by making sure the adoption is legally sound.

 Stepparent adoptions may have their own complexities when issues involving the non-custodial parent arise.
 Typically, it is the spouse of the custodial parent who will wish to seek to adopt the child.
 While the custodial parent may give his or her consent, the non-custodial parent may object.
 Depending upon your particular case, there may be steps your family law attorney can take to ensure your adoption is successful even without the non-custodial parent’s consent.
 However, this will vary depending upon the circumstances and so it is important to find out more about your unique matter by consulting an attorney.